bludesign/FaxServer/README.md

 > SMS messages can only be received from Nexmo so no accounts need to be added in Fax Server to receive messages.

+- In your Nexmo account settings under API settings make sure the HTTP method is set to POST.
 - Under Numbers in Nexmo set the SMS webhook URL to `https://(Server Address Here)/message/nexmo`
 - Nexmo must be enabled in Fax Server settings if it has been disabled.